woman with arms lifted celebrating post traumatic growth

 If you want to feel bad forever, deep pain and trauma will certainly provide you with an excuse.
 But pain combined with a sense of eternal awareness and things beyond self … that is where growth happens and purpose is born.

-A few months after I had this little “a-ha” moment, I read an article that reinforced my idea and I found there’s actual science behind it.
+A few months after I read Jeffrey’s book I read an article and found there’s actual science behind our thoughts on pain and purpose.

 The term Post-Traumatic Growth (PTG) was coined in the mid-1990s by psychologists Richard Tedeschi and Lawrence Calhoun.